nathan-cool/ExpenseEase/README.md

 - **Preferences Model**
  - Fields:
-   - `currency`: Allows users to change currency from the settins tab
+   - `currency`: Allows users to change currency from the settings tab